springfall2008/batpred/docs/energy-rates.md

 Follow the instructions provided in the Octopus Energy integration documentation to install and setup the integration.

-Once installed, you will need to configure the integration (go to Integrations / Octopus Energy then click 'Configure') and provide the integration with your 'Octopus Api key' (that you obtain from your Octopus account : Personal Details / API access).
+Once installed, you will need to configure the integration (go to Settings / Devices & Services / Integrations / Octopus Energy then click 'Configure') and provide the integration with your 'Octopus API key' (that you obtain from your Octopus account : Personal Details / API access).

 **CAUTION** To get detailed energy rates needed by Predbat you need to go into Home Assistant and manually enable the following
 Octopus Energy events which are disabled by default when the integration is installed: